 Aerial photography has long been one of my fascinations.
 Seeing the world from above; the patterns, formations and colours of nature, it’s like mother nature has creatively laid out all her goods ready to capture.

-While I haven’t yet been won over by the idea of drone photography (I love the results just not the buzzing sounds), I’ve always stuck to traditional methods of getting high such as helicopters, seaplanes and climbing mountains…actually let’s be honest, I spent more time struggling to climb mountains than I ever did on the actual peaks.
+While I haven’t yet been totally won over by the idea of drone photography (I love the results just not the buzzing sounds), I usually stick to traditional methods of getting high such as helicopters, seaplanes and climbing mountains…actually let’s be honest, I spent more time struggling to climb mountains than I ever did on the actual peaks.

 One mode of transport I’d never taken was a hot air balloon.
 A floating basket high above the ground with no way of steering and only the wind to guide the way…yikes.
 But, last week in Dubai I couldn’t resist and since it was my birthday, treated myself and my camera to a balloon flight over the desert.
 Romantic.